julien-sebire/oat-test/DEV_NOTES.md

 Data access from database, such as mysql could be done in two ways:

 - a database access layer providing a full list of users to the UserRepository
-- Renaming UserRepository to a more specific name such as FileUserRepository and implementing a DatabseUserRepositoring to take advantage of all the requesting possibilities of chosen RDBM.
+- Renaming UserRepository to a more specific name such as FileUserRepository and implementing a DatabaseUserRepository to take advantage of all the requesting possibilities of chosen RDBM.